percona/pmm-doc/docs/setting-up/client/postgresql.md

 - If number of databases > Auto-discovery limit, then auto discovery is **OFF**
 - If number of databases <= Auto-discovery limit, then auto discovery is **ON**
-- If the Auto-discovery limit is not defined, it takes the default value, which is 10, and Auto-discovery is **ON**
+- If the Auto-discovery limit is not defined, it takes the default value, which is 0 (server defined with limit 10), and Auto-discovery is **ON** (if you dont have more than 10 databases)
 - If Auto-discovery limit < 0 then auto discovery is **OFF**.